 Landscape architects do many things.
 They design parks, plazas, green roofs, gardens, public art, fountains … and the list goes on.
-It is a broad and flexible field with professionals working across many sectors.
+Additionally, it is a broad and flexible field with professionals working across many sectors.

 Landscape architects design and plan outdoor spaces.
-When working on residential landscape architecture, we design and plan gardens, plantings, pools, paving, stormwater management and more.
-Landscape architects are licensed and trained to design landscapes, not to build them.
-This means that we work primarily through design drawings to collaborate with clients, architects and tradespeople.
+When working on residential landscape architecture.
+We design and plan gardens, plantings, pools, paving.
+Also, stormwater management and more.
+Landscape architects are licensed and rained to design landscapes.
+Not to build them.
+Moreover, this means that we work primarily through design drawings to collaborate with clients.
+Also, architects and tradespeople.

-To become a landscape architect you usually have to study a landscape architecture degree at a university accredited by the Australian Institute of Landscape Architects.
-Alternatively, you can study a related field, such as design, followed by a postgraduate qualification in landscape architecture.
+To become a landscape architect you usually have to study a landscape architecture.
+Furthermore, gegree at a university accredited by the Australian Institute of Landscape Architects.
+Alternatively, you can study a related field, such as design.
+Followed by a postgraduate qualification in landscape architecture.

 The AILA provides professional recognition for landscape architects.
-Professional recognition includes an annual commitment to continue professional development.
+Additionally, professional recognition includes an annual commitment to continue professional development.
 Once recognised, AILA landscape architects use the title “Registered Landscape Architect”.